hasankirtas/Academic-Rag-Assistant/README.md

 This project also reinforced an important insight: building AI systems is not solely about producing models or predictions.
 It requires deliberate engineering, strategic thinking, and adherence to professional standards at every stage.

-I am particularly grateful to the resources provided by **O’Reilly Media** and **Packt Media**, which offered invaluable guidance and knowledge, helping me bridge the gap between theoretical understanding and practical, production-ready implementation.
+I used a variety of trusted technical resources on AI and software engineering to guide my learning and the development of this project, bridging the gap between theoretical understanding and practical, production-ready implementation.

 By undertaking this project, I not only gained technical expertise but also developed a mindset aligned with **real-world AI system development**, preparing me for future challenges in both research and industry contexts.